mseaman26/Portfolio-page-showcasing-web-developement-coding-skills-by-Mike-Seaman/README.md

 - variables, for reuse of colors

 ## Notable Methods
 - I had originally experimented with using a lot of custom HTML tags, but learned that this is not best practice, so I refactored my code to use proper semantic HTML elements.
-Below is an example of the code before
+Below is an example of the code before:

 ```html